Anthony Farrell

-Anthony Farrell (born 17 January 1969) is an English former professional rugby league footballer.
+Anthony Lloyd Farrell (born 17 January 1969) is an English former professional rugby league footballer.
 He played at representative level for England, Wales, and at club level for the Huddersfield Giants, Sheffield Eagles, Leeds Rhinos, Widnes Vikings and Halifax, as a or forward.

 Background

-Anthony Farrell was born in Huddersfield, West Riding of Yorkshire, England.
+Farrell was born in Huddersfield, West Riding of Yorkshire, England.
 He is of Jamaican and Welsh descent.

 Playing career

 Farrell played for Leeds Rhinos at in their 1998 Super League Grand Final defeat by the Wigan Warriors.

 Whilst in his first year at Halifax the sacking of Tony Anderson opened a new career for "Faz" as he was asked to become temporary coach until the end of the year.
 After saving the club from relegation the following season Farrell took the club within a whisker of a place in the grand final.
 Losing out to Castleford Tigers.
 The year after was less successful for Farrell though, after a poor series of results including a club record defeat by Hull Kingston Rovers, "Faz" eventually lost his job.